evmcnb/quartz/content/Full/Cardiotocography.md

 ---
 tags: [OBGYN, OSCE]
-title: Examples
+title: Cardiotocography
 date: 2023-09-27
-date modified: Wednesday, December 31st 2025, 2:45:04 pm
+date modified: Tuesday, January 6th 2026, 1:58:40 pm
 date created: Tuesday, December 30th 2025, 1:10:15 pm
-aliases: [Examples, Cardiotocography, CTG]
+aliases: [CTG]
-linter-yaml-title-alias: Examples
 ---

 Used to measure the fetal heart rate (FHR) and the contractions of the uterus.
 Two transducers are used